spcourse/sp1/python/en/loops/index.md

     ...
     x now has the value 10

-The loop starts by setting the value of x to 1 and then executing *all* instructions in the loop one by one.
-After that, x is assigned the value 2 and again all instructions are executed.
-In this simple program there is only a single instruction: print the value of x, but we can of course expand the number of instructions.
+The loop starts by setting the value of `x` to 1 and then executing *all* instructions in the loop one by one.
+After that, `x` is assigned the value 2 and again all instructions are executed.
+In this simple program there is only a single instruction: print the value of `x`, but we can of course expand the number of instructions.
 The most important notion is that the program automatically changes the variable `x`.

 ![](Loopsexplanation.png){: style="max-width:500px;"}